Canadian oil sands producers stay defiant in face of price slump

 Imperial Oil, owner of the 110,000 bpd Kearl mine, does not upgrade most of its bitumen and receives an even deeper discount on its crude.
 The outright price of Western Canada Select, the de facto heavy crude benchmark, slumped to just above $33 a barrel last week, nearing Imperial’s 2013 per barrel operating cost of C$32.30 ($26.91).

-Oil sands operating costs are above those of most conventional resource plays because of their energy intensity and the spiraling cost of labor in Canada’s north.
+Oil sands operating costs are above those of most conventional resource plays because of their energy intensity and the spiralling cost of labor in Canada’s north.

 Andrew Leach, professor of energy policy at the University of Alberta, estimates operating costs per barrel for mining projects have quadrupled in the past decade as producers compete for workers to build and operate huge facilities in a sparsely populated region.